heytdep/heytdep.github.io/drafts/36)--pub)--Personal thoughts on Key Management Services <> Trusted Execution Environments and Exploring Possible Alternatives.md

 - t2: $\Pi$ improves its council's safety so from now on the state dumps are encrypted to 10 shards with a threshold of 7.

 In the above scenario the adversary can attach state between t1 and t2 by just compromising 2 "old shards".
 If this was handled by governance, adversary would only be able to attack t1 < t < t2 in between that timeframe with the same ease.

+> It's worth noting that this approach can easily be complementary to using the KMS itself.
+Duplicate data dumps for double the liveness guarantees :)

 # Conclusion